 The pub directory

-Next directory which comes with Magento 2 Open Source is a
+The next directory which comes with Magento 2 Open Source is a pub directory.

 The setup directory

-It is a second way on how you can install Magento 2 Open Source in addition to command line installation which we have performed in a previous lesson.
+It is a second way how you can install Magento 2 Open Source in addition to command-line installation.
 Usually, this is not a directory we are going to work with.

 The var directory

-var/log directory where all errors, PHP exceptions will be created and stored.
+Also, the var/log directory where all errors, and PHP exceptions will be created and stored.